Northern and western United States to British Columbia. These birds are paleoarctic with them sometimes wintering in Utah.

 Open grasslands and forest edges.

-Body dark brown above and below, usually shows a lot of white at bases of primaries; tail pale, dark at end.
+Body dark brown above and below, usually shows a lot of white at base of primary feathers; tail pale, dark at end.
 Sometimes streaked with spotted white and brown.
 Eyes brown to yellow.
 Yellow legs feathered to toes.
 Two distinct color phases are seen, a light and a dark

 This common broad-winged hawk is often seen on top of telephone poles along Utah roads.
 Hunting from a high perch or soaring over open fields, they are very valuable for controlling rodents in farming areas.
 Often hunts at dusk.